 The Three Main Areas Of Executive Functioning Skills

-The executive functions skill of looking at things in more than one way.
+Looking at things in more than one way.
 If you are preparing a presentation and decide that graphs would be more effective than pie charts, you are using cognitive flexibility by using the ability to think of another solution.

-The executive functions skill of staying focused on a task and ignoring distractions.
+Staying focused on a task and ignoring distractions.
 In today’s virtual learning environment, it could be described as resisting Instagram when you are taking lecture notes.
 It is using self-control during a task.

 How Do Executive Functioning Skills Work In A Virtual Learning Environment?